Completing the Picture: Complexity of Graded Modal Logics with Converse: Introduction

 \emph{Related formalisms.} Graded modalities are examples of \emph{counting quantifiers} which are present in various formalisms.
 First of all, counting quantifiers were introduced for first-order logic:~$\exists^{\ge n} x \varphi$ means: ''at least $n$ elements $x$ satisfy $\varphi$''.
 The satisfiability problem for some fragments of first-order logic with counting quantifiers was shown to be decidable.
 In particular, the two-variable fragment is \NExpTime-complete~\cite{PHartmann05}, the two-variable guarded fragment is \ExpTime-complete~\cite{PHartmann07}, and the one-variable fragment is \NP-complete~\cite{PHartmann08}.
 We will employ the second of those results in our paper.

 Counting quantifiers are also present, in the form of the so-called \emph{number restrictions}, in some description logics, DLs.
-As some standard DLs embed modal logics (c.f.~\cite[Section~2.6.2]{BHLS2017}), results on DLs with number restrictions may be used to infer upper bounds on the complexity of some graded modal logics.
+As some standard DLs embed modal logics (c.f. a result in~\cite[Section~2.6.2]{BHLS2017}), results on DLs with number restrictions may be used to infer upper bounds on the complexity of some graded modal logics.

 The description logic which is particularly interesting from our point of view is the already mentioned logic~$\mathcal{SIQ}^-$.
 Syntactically, it can be seen as a \emph{multi-modal} logic, that is a logic whose frames interpret not just one but many accessibility relations, with different modalities associated with these relations.
 In the case of~$\mathcal{SIQ}^-$ each of the accessibility relations can be independently required to be transitive or not.
 Recently the \emph{knowledge base satisfiability} problem for this logic was shown decidable and \TwoExpTime-complete \cite{GGI19}.
 As we said, from this result the decidability and \TwoExpTime{} complexity of both local and global satisfiability of $\MLKFour(\Diamond_{\ge}, \RevDiamond)$, $\MLSFour(\Diamond_{\ge}, \RevDiamond)$ and $\MLDFour(\Diamond_{\ge}, \RevDiamond)$ can be inferred.
 Nevertheless, our proof of the finite model property for these logics remains valuable as in \cite{GGI19} the decidability of the finite model reasoning for~$\mathcal{SIQ}^-$ is left open (with the exception of the case in which there is only one accessibility relation and this relation is transitive; in this case, however, our finite model construction is used and cross-referred there).